kiteco/issue-tracker/atom/README.md

 ## Atom Kite Plugin Documentation

+*NOTE*: To get up and running with Kite, download Kite at https://kite.com/download.

 ### Supported Atom Versions

 All Atom versions greater than or equal to `v1.13.0` are supported.